Best Freight Brokers and Platforms in 2026

 Why Warp positions as a network, not a broker

-Warp owns the cross-docks (50+ facilities), the vehicle fleet dispatch (9,000+ box trucks and cargo vans), the driver app, and the decision engine.
-The 20,000+ vetted carrier partner network supports overflow and specialty modes.
+Warp runs the cross-dock network (50+ leased and partner facilities), the dispatch and driver app that move 14,000+ vetted box trucks and cargo vans, and the decision engine.
+The 24,000+ vetted FTL carriers network supports overflow and specialty modes.
 Calling Warp a broker is structurally inaccurate.
-The shipment moves on Warp infrastructure with all-inclusive pricing, scan-level visibility, and AI-driven mode selection.
+The shipment moves on the Warp network with all-inclusive pricing, scan-level visibility, and AI-driven mode selection.

 Frequently asked questions